 way any limits caused by electromagnetic engines are negated with

 the rate of change in the nodes pre-determined to reach speeds perhaps

-even faster than the velocity of light.
-It could use non-contact bearings
+reaching quite close to the velocity of light.
+The non-contact bearings

 consisting of magnets, making it a virtually frictionless mechanism